 What Is Games Week Denmark?

-Games Week Denmark sets the spotlight on Danish Games.
-It gathers Nordic Game Jam, Spilprisen, CPH MatchUp, Game Developer Talks and much more.
-Six days in April 2017 Denmark turned into a hot spot for game designers, programmers, graphic artists, business experts, gamers and game interested locals and tourists.
-More than 2.000 people will attend events with games, creativity, technology, and innovation.
+Games Week Denmark sets the spotlight on the rising Danish Game Industry.
+It gathers Nordic Game Jam, Spilprisen, CPH MatchUp, Game Developer Talks and several other events to be announced soon.
+12-18 April 2018 Denmark turns into a hot spot for game designers, programmers, graphic artists, business experts, investors, gamers and game interested locals and tourists.
+More than 2.200 people will attend events with games, creativity, technology, and innovation.

 Goals of Games Week Denmark